deivshon/dotfiles/README.md

 # dotfiles
+## Important information
+### Disclaimer
+These dotfiles were created for (my) personal use, and are therefore **NOT** tested on systems with different software/hardware configurations.
+I usually set them up after installing Arch on an otherwise nearly empty system.
+It is therefore important that, if you come across this repository and for some reason are interested in using it, know beforehand that it could cause your system to misbehave.
+It is important that you review the code that could cause said misbehaviour before trying to use it.

+### General
 These dotfiles are intended to be used on Arch or Arch based distributions, therefore every package link directs to an archlinux.org page and the installation commands use [pacman](https://archlinux.org/packages/core/x86_64/pacman/) and [yay](https://aur.archlinux.org/packages/yay/).

 It goes without saying that AUR packages can be installed without yay or any other helper.

-Everything can probably work in other distributions, but some of the software will need to be built from source because not packaged.
+Everything can probably work in other distributions too, but some of the software will need to be built from source because not packaged.
 ## **Package installation**
 To install all the necessary packages use these two commands
 ```bash